 Lampropeltis triangulum hondurensis (Honduras milk snake)

-Origin: northeast Costa Rica
+Origin: Northeast Costa Rica

-Length: 130 to 160cm
+Length: 130 to 160 cm

-Age: 15 years
+Lifespan: 15 years

-Experience: average to experienced snake keeper
+Experience: Intermediate to experienced snake keeper

 Water bowl: Yes

-Change the water: 3 times a week
+Water change: 3 times a week

 Cleaning